TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Conclusion

 \section{Conclusion}

-In this paper, we present \textbf{TabletopGen}, a training-free, fully automatic framework that turns text or a single image into instance-level interactive 3D tabletop scenes.
-By decoupling 2D-to-3D reasoning into a Differentiable Rotation Optimizer (DRO) for precise rotation recovery and a Top-view Spatial Alignment (TSA) mechanism for robust translation and metric scale inference, TabletopGen reliably reconstructs high-density and collision-free layouts.
-Extensive experiments and a large-scale user study demonstrate that TabletopGen achieves state-of-the-art performance with strong generalization over diverse tabletop types.
-Moreover, TabletopGen shows excellent capabilities of real-world image reconstruction and scene editing.
+In this paper, we present \textbf{TabletopGen}, a training-free, fully automatic tabletop scene generation and interactive simulation engine.
+It converts text or a single image into high-fidelity, instance-level interactable, and physically plausible 3D tabletop scenes, which can be utilized for multimodal data synthesis in robotic manipulation tasks.
+We decouple 2D-to-3D layout recovery into two stages: a Differentiable Rotation Optimizer (DRO) to accurately recover per-instance orientations, and a Top-view Spatial Alignment (TSA) module that injects tabletop-specific physical priors to infer globally consistent translations and metric scales, yielding collision-free and executable layouts.
+Extensive quantitative evaluations and a large-scale user study show that TabletopGen achieves state-of-the-art performance in visual quality, layout accuracy, and physical validity.
+Moreover, we demonstrate zero-shot real-to-sim-to-real policy transfer, showing that policies fine-tuned only on synthetic trajectories generated by TabletopGen can be directly deployed for real-world robotic manipulation.
+Finally, thanks to efficient in-scene editing and text-driven scene expansion, TabletopGen provides a scalable approach to deriving diverse simulation environments at low cost, offering a practical route to alleviate the data bottleneck in embodied AI.

-\textbf{Future work} could generalize our framework to more complex support surfaces, such as multi-level shelves and high-density indoor floors, and generate finer and more structurally intricate assets.
-We believe that TabletopGen can provide more diverse tabletops for embodied AI simulation and robot policy learning.